Coming Soon FY26/27 Grassroots Grant Applications

 • All organizations must have been in operation for at least one year.
 While nonprofit 501(c)(3) status is preferred, organizations that are nonprofit in nature may also apply.

-• All organizations must carry out projects within Henderson County.
+• All organizations must carry out projects within Jackson County.

 • Individuals are not eligible to apply for Grassroots Arts funds; only organizations.